 We’re so grateful for nurses.

 Thank you, nurses, for all you do!
 Spread the love for nurses by celebrating National Nurses Day at your organization.
 This entire year has been designated by the World Health Organization as the “Year of the Nurse,” so let’s make sure that every nurse knows how valued they are.
-Now more than ever, we need to be supporting nurses and advocating for their safety.
+Now more than ever, we need to be supportive and advocating for their safety.
 Nurses have always been, and will continue to be, crucial to our well-being — let’s take a few minutes today to truly acknowledge how important they are.